CCI-Tools/cate/doc/source/user_manual/um_setup.rst

 Installing Cate Core from Sources
 ---------------------------------

-If you are a developer you may wish to build and install the CCI Toolbox from Python sources.
+If you are a developer you may wish to build and install Cate from Python sources.
 In this case, please follow the instructions given in the project's `README <https://github.com/CCI-Tools/cate/blob/master/README.md>`_ on GitHub.